kuzznya/sap_access_service/README.md

 *The list will be replenished*

-## Modules
+## Applications

-1. Module A. Table view
+1. Application A. Table view
-2. Module Z. Add information from QR to SAP
+2. Application Z. Add information from QR to SAP

 ## Download